 - There are severe vascular disorders of the legs.

 - There are open wounds on the legs or trunk.

 - There are cardiac contraindications.

 - The individual is on mechanical ventilation.

 - The individual cannot tolerate 30 minutes of upright standing with a frame or assistive device.

-Many healthcare insurance providers cover robot-assisted walking therapy; individuals should contact their insurance providers for details.
+Many healthcare insurance providers cover robot-assisted walking therapy, but the insurance provider should be contacted for details.
 A physician referral is required for this therapy.

 When a physician referral for this service is obtained by the Baptist Health Rehabilitation Institute Outpatient Therapy Clinic, a pre-treatment questionnaire will be sent to the individual for completion.
 The individual will then be contacted to determine the next course of action, which may include scheduling a therapy evaluation.